giriritesh123/gym_site/README.md

 # gym_site
-it is my first project using HTML,CSS,Javascipt
+it is my first project using HTML,CSS.